offen/protocol/README.md

 # protocol
 A specification for discoverable exchange of data over a single HTTP endpoint

+__This document is an early draft and may change at any time__.
+Open an issue on this repository in case you have feedbacks or wish to implement the specification.

 ## Abstract

 Paradigms around the collection of usage data on the web are shifting.